Ottawa formally asks Alberta to enact cap on oilsands emissions as Teck Frontier decision looms | CBC News

 The federal cabinet has a looming deadline at the end of February to make a decision on the Teck Frontier project, which is expected to generate just over four megatonnes of emissions annually, if approved.

-"I can assure you that this decision will be me made based on the merits of the project proposal and will take into account all evidence and circumstances, as the law requires," Wilkinson said.
+"I can assure you that this decision will be made based on the merits of the project proposal and will take into account all evidence and circumstances, as the law requires," Wilkinson said.

+Jess Sinclair, Nixon's press secretary, said Nixon looks forward to speaking with Wilkinson about the letter.

+"We take issue with some of the assertions made in the minister's letter, namely the notion that Alberta will be bumping up against the province's emissions targets within the next decade.
+I'd reiterate that the 100Mt cap is a backstop policy to prevent unconstrained emissions growth without technology improvement," Sinclair said in an emailed statement.

 How close the oilsands are to 100 Mt